tenable/terrascan/docs/getting-started.md

 ```

 ### Config File
 The `-c` or `--config-path` global variable allows you to provide a TOML configuration file for Terrascan.
-This file can be use to configure the webhook notifications.
+This file can be used to configure the webhook notifications.
 Here's an example configuration:

 ``` TOML
 [notifications]